ipod825/vim-bookmark/README.md

 :BookmarkAddPos
 " Remove the current file from the bookmark file :BookmarkDel
-" Edit the bookmark file
-:BookmarkEdit
 " Display the bookmark file.
-Pressing `<cr>` in it brings you to the selected file :BookmarkGo
+Pressing `<cr>` in it brings you to the selected file " Note that you can directly edit the bookmark file :BookmarkGo
 ```
 All of the above command takes an optional argument specifying which bookmark you want to use.
 If not provided, `default` is used.